Here are two PHP scripts I just wrote that use

 A PHP curl POST request, with JSON data

-This next one makes an HTTP POST request.
-The way it works is that it sits in the middle of (a) a Sencha ExtJS client and (b) another web service at the URL shown.
-The Sencha client gives this script the data in a simple POST format, and this script converts that data to JSON, passes it to the URL shown, and returns whatever information that service returns directly to the Sencha client:
+This next example makes an HTTP POST request.
+The way this script works is that it sits in the middle of (a) a Sencha ExtJS client and (b) another web service at the URL shown.
+The Sencha client gives this script the data in a POST format, and this script converts that data to JSON, passes it to the URL shown, and returns whatever information that service returns directly to the Sencha client:

 <?php # An HTTP POST request example # a pass-thru script to call my Play server-side code. # currently needed in my dev environment because Apache and Play run on # different ports. (i need to do something like a reverse-proxy from # Apache to Play.) # the POST data we receive from Sencha (which is not JSON) $id = $_POST['id']; $symbol = $_POST['symbol']; $companyName = $_POST['companyName']; # data needs to be POSTed to the Play url as JSON. # (some code from http://www.lornajane.net/posts/2011/posting-json-data-with-php-curl) $data = array("id" => "$id", "symbol" => "$symbol", "companyName" => "$companyName"); $data_string = json_encode($data); $ch = curl_init('http://localhost:8080/stocks/add'); curl_setopt($ch, CURLOPT_CUSTOMREQUEST, "POST"); curl_setopt($ch, CURLOPT_POSTFIELDS, $data_string); curl_setopt($ch, CURLOPT_RETURNTRANSFER, true); curl_setopt($ch, CURLOPT_HTTPHEADER, array( 'Content-Type: application/json', 'Content-Length: ' . strlen($data_string)) ); curl_setopt($ch, CURLOPT_TIMEOUT, 5); curl_setopt($ch, CURLOPT_CONNECTTIMEOUT, 5); //execute post $result = curl_exec($ch); //close connection curl_close($ch); echo $result; ?>